DavisNT/mopidy-playbackdefaults/README.rst

 After installing the extension playback defaults can be configured in ``mopidy.conf`` config file (each setting accepts values *true* or *false*, all settings are optional)::

     [playbackdefaults]
-    # To set Random option (in this case enable it)
+    # To set default for Random option (in this case enable it)
     default_random = true

-    # To set Repeat option (in this case enable it)
+    # To set default for Repeat option (in this case enable it)
     default_repeat = true

-    # To set Consume option (in this case ensure it is disabled)
+    # To set default for Consume option (in this case ensure it is disabled)
     default_consume = false

-    # To set Single option (in this case ensure it is disabled)
+    # To set default for Single option (in this case ensure it is disabled)
     default_single = false